svenzok/OneFlowTraX/README.md

 Detailed instructions for installation and the usage of OneFlowTraX can be found in OneFlowTraX v1.0 User Guide.pdf.
-You can download sample files and a corresponding noise file from: https://drive.google.com/drive/folders/12FSUjpxNaUjJI9i2XCgpqXz_B-BYsNJS?usp=sharing
+You can download sample files and a corresponding noise file from: https://drive.google.com/drive/folders/12FSUjpxNaUjJI9i2XCgpqXz_B-BYsNJS?usp=sharing There you will also find the noise file for processing data recorded with EMCCD cameras.

 # Copyright and Software License
 Copyright (c) SFB1101, ZMPB and IPTC, University of Tübingen, Tübingen.